 Its maximum resolution for gaming is claimed to be 1440p, rather than full, native 4K, and will run games in up to 60fps.

-Perhaps the strangest current rumour about the Series S is that it will come without a physical media drive.
+Another rumour doing the rounds is that the Series S is that it will come without a physical media drive.
 The Xbox Series X will have a 4K Blu-ray player - much like the One S and One X - but the Series S is said to more like the Xbox One S All-Digital Edition and therefore dependent on digital downloads and streaming.

 Xbox Series S release date